LLDevLab/lldevcpu/Readme.md

 - Bit 15: UART TX status
 	- 0: TX is ready
 	- 1: TX is not ready
-- Bit 14: UART TX finished
+- Bit 14: Transmission start bit
-	- 0: Indicate, that bit 12 in UART Control register has been cleared
+	- 0: Indicate, that transmission of data bit haven't been started
-	- 1: Indicate, that data byte was transferred.
+	- 1: Indicate, that transmission of data bit have been started.
 To transfer next byte of data, bit 12 in UART Control register should be cleared and set to 1 again

 ## Supported Instructions